 Composite PMI in Singapore averaged 51.62 points from 2013 until 2022, reaching an all time high of 59.40 points in May of 2022 and a record low of 27.10 points in May of 2020.
 This page provides - Singapore Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Singapore Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Composite PMI in Singapore is expected to be 52.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite PMI in Singapore to stand at 53.00 in 12 months time.
-In the long-term, the Singapore Private Sector PMI is projected to trend around 53.00 points in 2022, according to our econometric models.
+Composite PMI in Singapore is expected to be 53.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Private Sector PMI is projected to trend around 50.00 points in 2023 and 51.20 points in 2024, according to our econometric models.